In August, 2014 Wagner College’s Evelyn L. Spiro School of Nursing enrolled the first cohort in its new Doctor of Nursing Practice program.

 Wagner College created its baccalaureate nursing program during World War II, graduating its first class in 1946.
 The nursing program was first accredited by the National League for Nursing in 1951.
 It has been offering the master of science in nursing degree since 1978.
 The Family Nurse Practitioner certification was first offered in 1995.

 Wagner College’s Evelyn L. Spiro School of Nursing has been named by the National League for Nursing as a 2012-2016 Center of Excellence in Nursing Education in the category of Creating Environments that Enhance Student Learning and Professional Development.
-Only 17 collegiate nursing programs in the entire United States are currently designated as NLN Centers of Excellence.

 For details on Wagner College’s Doctor of Nursing Practice program, including course requirements and an application link, visit the DNP website or telephone 718-390-3411.